Mushroom-Daemon/doks/content/writing/writing_tips/writing_tips.md

 SOMEHWERE I NEED SOMETHING ABOUT WHO IT'S FOR; WHAT'S YOUR GOAL?

+Writing sucks.
+Even for people that like it.
+There's nothing worse than really, *really* wanting to be smart and clever and funny and then falling flat on your face and making a complete fool of yourself in front of your peers, colleagues, and loved ones.
+If you ever have to write, I pity you.
+And if you chose this for yourself, well...

+.
+It's a terrible hobby and pastime.

 #### Write All the Time

 Write all the time.
 Letters and postcards.
 Every opportunity that you can.
 Never, ever, ever worry about it being good.
 Just write.